Soft skills you will acquire

 - Self-awareness: recognising and understanding our emotions in the present.

-- Self-regulation: it is related to the control of our emotions so that we can respond effectively to the challenges of everyday life without emotional outbursts.
+- Self-regulation: is related to the control of our emotions so that we can respond effectively to the challenges of everyday life without emotional outbursts.
 This ability is built on self-awareness.

 - Motivation: it is about finding motivation for ourselves to achieve our goals.